 Here people buy and sell L$ using US$.
 And it is here where you can get more L$ for your US$.

-So, how does this differ from the good old “Buy L$” button?
+So, how does this differ from the good old in-world “Buy L$” button on your Viewer?
 Well, it’s way less convenient I will admit, although I find it kind of fun!
 But you have the reward of getting more L$ for your US dollars by being able to shop for the best price, which is what it’s all about.

 Instead of just converting US$ to L$, you offer to buy L$ for a certain amount of US$.
 This is known as a Limit Buy which is a conditional purchase.
 You are offering to buy L$ from one or more people who are selling for a certain price or better.
 On the LindeX your offer will stay open until it is either ‘Filled’ (ie. the transaction completes successfully) or until you cancel it.